betadots/openvox-training/10_puppet-infrastructure.md

 * Forwards reports to report handlers
 * Puppet server runs jRuby (executed in a JVM)
 * Supported on most Linux distributions

+### Configuration

+In the same way as for the agent.
+But with an additional section (INI) `server` for server options only.

 ### Deploying Code to Puppet Server